Ellipsometer Working Principle

 - If the p- and s-components are 90° out of phase and have equal amplitudes, then the light is circularly polarized.

 - If the p- and s-components are out of phase by another arbitrary amount, or their amplitudes are completely different, then the light is elliptically polarized.
+This is the general state of polarization and it is where ellipsometry gets its name.
+We are measuring changes in the ellipticity of the polarisation state using an ellipsometer.

-When a linearly polarized light beam is reflected off a thin film sample, its polarization state will change.
+When a linearly polarized light beam is reflected from a thin film sample, its polarization state will change.
 This is caused by differences in the reflection coefficients for p and s components at each interface that the light encounters.
 It is also affected by small phase shifts in the two components as the light traverses the medium comprising the film.
 These changes in polarization can be characterized by the difference in polarization amplitude (ψ) and phase (Δ) between the s-polarized and p-polarized light.
-The changes in polarization state, caused by interacting with the film, will change the lights ellipticity.
-For light with a given elliptical polarization, reflection from and interaction with the film can cancel out the phase changes in the incident light and result in linearly polarized light upon reflection from the sample.
-This is the working principle that underpins ellipsometry.
+The changes in polarization state, caused by interaction with the film, will change the lights state of elliptical polarisation (or ellipticity).

-How Does An Ellipsometer Work?
+How Does Ellipsometry Work?

-Ellipsometers measure something called the complex reflectance ratio, but this is not very meaningful on its own.
-To extract meaningful information about the samples, an optical model need to be applied to this data.
+The main quantity of interest in ellipsometry is something called the complex reflectance ratio, but this is not very meaningful on its own.
+To extract meaningful information about the samples, an optical model needs to be applied to this data.
 This allows users to extract physical information such as film thickness and optical parameters.
 This is both a strength and a weakness of using ellipsometry.
 When an appropriate model is used, high quality data can be obtained.
 Conversely, the use of an inappropriate model can result in misleading and often inaccurate values of the thickness and optical coefficients.
-A typical ellipsometry study of a thin film sample might look something like following:

 - Measure phase shift and amplitude change induced by a thin film at various angles of incidence